 For file system-based datasets, if no default partition pruning is set and a user is running a full table scan (for example using

-This leads inevitably to problems where queries timeout during the planning phase.
+This inevitably leads to problems where queries time out during the planning phase.

 recordservice.planner.rpc.timeoutMs=300000 # 5 mins in milliseconds